Veteran Homeowners Win Fight Against Predatory Lenders

 This practice was stopped dead in it’s tracks with these new rules.

 The VA IRRRL (Interest Rate Reduction Refinance Loan) allows eligible Veterans to refinance an existing VA loan up to 100% of the value of the home with reduced documentation and no appraisal.

 A standard VA refinance will allow cash out up to 100% of the value of the home with an appraisal.

 The predatory nature of this scam occurs when lenders pursue Veterans and try to convince them to refinance over and over again.
 This practice is also called “churning”.

 There are certainly situations where a Veteran may need, or want to refinance more than once, but most of the “benefit” of churned loans is smoke and mirrors.

-What were designed to be amazing benefits for Veterans has turned into a money making machine for greedy lenders.
+What was intended to be an amazing benefit for Veteran homeowners has turned into a money making machine for greedy lenders.

 Real Cost of a VA Refinance

 Knowing the real cost of refinancing your VA loan will help you quickly determine if it will benefit you, or cost you in the long run.